 “My only hope in life was to improve the condition of an unfair economic system that held no promise to those that all the wealth of even a decent chance to survive let alone live.”

 One can only wonder today how important a figure in American politics and government Marion Zioncheck could have become had he not been ostracized by his capital-friendly and reform-hostile colleagues in Congress.
 By all accounts, his eccentric behavior did not develop until after his political marginalization was complete.
-A newspaper report following his death had this to say about his alleged mental illness:
+On the day after his death, The Seattle Daily Times had this to say about his alleged mental illness: